udhc-journals/udhc-journals.github.io/_pages/advisors.md

 Rakesh Biswas MD is a professor of Medicine at Kamineni Institute of Medical sciences, Narketpally, near Hyderabad, India.
 His interests include clinical problem solving applied to patient centered health care and health education and he runs a global-medical elective supported by the BMJ group and  Kamineni Institute of Medical sciences, Narketpally, near Hyderabad, India.(detailed here: http://promotions.bmj.com/jnl/bmj-case-reports-student-electives-2/)

-He has in the past shared his experiences in clinical problem solving extensively through global academic s and books and is a founding editor of
+He has in the past shared his experiences in clinical problem solving extensively through global academic Journals and books and is a founding editor of
 International  of User Driven healthcare, http://www.igi-global.com/affiliate/rakesh-biswas/115818 and Regional editor for the  of Evaluation in Clinical Practice, UK
 (http://onlinelibrary.wiley.com//10.1111/%28ISSN%291365-2753/homepage/EditorialBoard.html) as well as a past Deputy Editor of BMJ case reports, UK. http://casereports.bmj.com/site/about/edboard.xhtml